Paint me a picture: What does your ideal customer look like?

 B2C Buyer Persona Template #2 – The template here is courtesy of Digital Marketer, and they refer to it as their Customer Avatar Worksheet.
 You can become an “Insider” for their email list to access this simple worksheet.

-Need help in pinning down your customer?
-You can book a consult call, entirely free, to help get some insights, bounce off ideas, and talk business dev talk with someone who gets it.
+Need help in pinning down your customer for your startup?
+You can book a consult call, entirely free, to help get some insights and bounce around ideas.

 Other Articles You Might Like